 Stakeholder groups and community organizations were identified early in the project.
 Each group was informed by email of the project, the public survey and Public Open House.
-The consultant team (Planscape Inc.) directly contacted each community group via email to determine if they wished to participate in a follow-up interview or meeting.
+Planscape Inc. directly contacted each community group via email to determine if they wished to participate in a follow-up interview or meeting.
 Follow-up interviews included the following groups: